lucapette/web/main/content/writing/the-books-i-read-in-2022.md

 They say "don't judge a book by a cover" but I'm pretty sure I bought this one because I liked the cover design (and the blue cloth covering!).
-Well that and the fact I wanted to read some "sci-fi/fantasy" book.
-I found the story a little slow at times but overall I'm very happy I picked this up.
+Well that and the fact I wanted to read a "sci-fi/fantasy" book.

+I found the story a little slow at times but overall I'm very happy I picked it up.
 Sophie is a fantastic main character.
 [The author](https://www.charliejaneanders.com/) has an incredible imagination.
 It's hard not to be fascinated by the world she created.

 {{</ book >}}